 The best time to visit Haryana is between the months of October to March when the weather is pleasant and cool.More

-Kurukshetra, Panipat, Badhkal Lake, Sultanpur bird sanctuary, Dumdama Lake, Panchkula, Magpie Surajkund, Karna, Tilyar Lake, Yadavindra Gardens, Prithaviraj ki Kutchery, Morni hills, Thaneswar are the important tourist attractions in Haryana.
-Some other noteworthy Haryana travel destination include Jyotisar, Pehowa and Dabchik.
+Kurukshetra, Panipat, Sultanpur bird sanctuary, Dumdama Lake, Badhkal Lake, Panchkula, Tilyar Lake, Yadavindra Gardens, Magpie Surajkund, Karna, Prithaviraj ki Kutchery, Morni hills and Thaneswar are key tourist attractions in Haryana.

 Some other interesting Haryana travel destination include Jyotisar, Dabchik and Pehowa.

 By Air : The nearest airport is at Chandigarh, which is well connected with cities of North India like Delhi, Amritsar and Leh.
 Some cities of Haryana are located in close proximity to Indira Gandhi International Airport in Delhi, which gives the state greater access to places in India and abroad.

 By Rail : A good network of trains connects all the major places of Haryana to Delhi and other important cities of India.
 Both the Central and Northern Railways have extensive networks in the state.

 By Road : Haryana has an excellent road network to and from the state.
 Some parts of Haryana come in National Capital Region and are at a short driving distance from Delhi.
 A good network of National Highways and State Highways also serves other parts of the state.